eddahviolet/OptimizingSelectStatementInMySQL/README.md

 ![indexing](https://user-images.githubusercontent.com/106580846/204546964-77828fca-a84f-48b0-af1c-bf41102efb30.jpg)

-Then when we run the same SELECT statement as above with the EXPLAIN statement this is the output
+Then when we run the same SELECT statement as above with the EXPLAIN statement this is the output, we can see in the possible keys and keys column thers is now an index where it previosuly indicated "Null"

 ![explain 22](https://user-images.githubusercontent.com/106580846/204543132-90984374-d226-494e-9746-468cb3adb53d.jpg)

 Task 2: Use wildcard with Indexes
-We need to find an employee with the last Tolo.
-Normally we would have written the following query to complete this task SELECT * FROM Employees WHERE FullName LIKE '%Tolo';
+On the Employees table. we need to find an employee with the last name Tolo.
+Normally we would have written the following query to complete this task
-However, there’s an index on the FullName column which the query cannot use because it contains a leading wildcard (%) in the WHERE clause condition.
+SELECT * FROM Employees WHERE FullName LIKE "%Tolo";
+We want to use indexes to optimize this query however, indexes dont work with leading wildcards instead use trailing wildcards
-Hencw we will Add a new column to the Employees table called ReverseFullName
+Hence we will add a new column to the Employees table called ReverseFullName, create an index and use a trailing wildcard

 ![add new column](https://user-images.githubusercontent.com/106580846/204546438-54449a49-2da3-4848-b02c-258fbe346739.jpg)